Advanced Manufacturing Engineering Certificate (Multiskill) Level 3 (Year One)

 You will develop a broad range of engineering knowledge and skills and an understanding of engineering theory and industry practice, covering manufacturing, mechanical and electronic/electrical engineering disciplines.

-5 GCSE subjects at grade 4 including English and a grade 5 in Maths and ideally Sciences.
+A minimum of 5 GCSE subjects at grade 4 or above including English and a grade 5 in Maths and ideally Sciences.

 What will I study?